promises-aplus/promises-spec/README.md

 ## Terminology

 1. "promise" is an object or function that defines a `then` method.
-1. "value" is any legal JS value, including `undefined`, that is not a promise.
+1. "value" is any legal JavaScript value, including `undefined`, that is not a promise.
 1. "reason" is a value that indicates why a promise was rejected.
 1. "must not change" means immutable identity (i.e. `===`), but does not imply deep immutability.